How to Mask Sensitive Data in Logs with BindPlane OP Enterprise

 Once you have identified the sensitive data to mask, it’s time to add the Mask Sensitive Data processor to your pipeline:

-- Processors can be added either immediately after a source or before a destination, offering complete flexibility over the affected data.
-Choose the location in the pipeline that best suits your needs.
+2. Processors can be added immediately after a source or before a destination, offering complete flexibility over the affected data.
+You can choose the location in the pipeline that best suits your needs.

 Step 3: Configure the Processor